podlove/podlove-web-player/readme.md

 ## Test

 Some automated tests are written and can be found in the *spec* folder.
-Install [PhantomJS](http://phantomjs.org/) to be able to run themm on your machine.
+Install [PhantomJS](http://phantomjs.org/) to be able to run them on your machine.

 Run them with

     gulp test

-Each commit pushed to the repo will automatically run the tests on travisCI.
+Each commit pushed to the repo will automatically launch the tests on TravisCI.

 ## Info